Blobfolio/vue-blob-lazyload/README.md

 ## Installation

-What Goes Around is compatible with all major modern web browsers and IE 11.
 Aside from [Vue.js](https://vuejs.org/), there are no third-party requirements.

+What Goes Around is compatible with all major modern web browsers.

+This plugin will also work with ~~the browser that just won't die~~ IE 11 if you include an [IntersectionObserver polyfill](https://github.com/w3c/IntersectionObserver/tree/master/polyfill).

+This plugin does make use of some ES6 markup like `let` and `const`.
+If your project needs to support *old* browsers, you will need to first transpile `vue-what-goes-around.min.js` to ES5 with a tool like [Babel](https://babeljs.io/), then serve that copy to visitors.

 To install it, simply drop a link to the script in your code: